 Single Point Borehole Extensometer- Introduction

-Once installed, the single point borehole extensometer successfully measures the distance between the anchor (1) and the reference plate (5.8) and monitors it with time.
+As discussed, a borehole extensometer determines the displacement taking place in a borehole with reference to time.
+Once installed, the single-point borehole extensometer successfully measures the distance between the anchor (1) and the reference plate (5.8) and monitors it with time.

-Assuming that the anchor is in the stable ground, any change in the spacing of anchor is understood as a movement of sidewall or slope, sag of roof bed, settlement of foundation etc.
+Assuming that the anchor is in stable ground, any change in the spacing of the anchor is understood as a movement of sidewall or slope, sag of roof bed, settlement of foundation, etc.

 Single Point Borehole Extensometer- Operating Principle